 My name is Richard Fox and this is my homepage, which is devoted to the study of religion, media and performance in South and Southeast Asia.

-My primary research and teaching interests lie in the historical and ethnographic study of South and Southeast Asian religions, with a special emphasis on media and performance in Indonesia and the Malay region.
-My first book, Critical Reflections on Religion and Media in Contemporary Bali was published in 2011 in the Numen Series in the History of Religions (Leiden: Brill; reviewed in Bijdragen tot de Taal-, Land- en Volkenkunde, 2012, 168(4): 522-3).
-It examines some of the ways in which Balinese have come to understand themselves as adherents to a modern, state-sanctioned form of Hinduism through practices mediated by text, television and improvisational theatre.
-I have a strong interest in theoretical issues in anthropology, the history of religions and cultural studies, and am currently working on a collaborative project called Public Life as Performance with colleagues in Indonesia, the Netherlands, UK and Australia.
+My primary research and teaching interests lie in the historical and ethnographic study of South and Southeast Asian religions, with a special emphasis on media and performance in Indonesia and the wider Malay region.
+My first book, Critical Reflections on Religion and Media in Contemporary Bali, was published in 2011 in the Numen Series in the History of Religions (Leiden: Brill; see extended review essay in Asian Ethnology; also reviewed in Bijdragen tot de Taal-, Land- en Volkenkunde, 2012, 168(4): 522-3).
+The book examines some of the ways in which Balinese have come to understand themselves as adherents to a modern, state-sanctioned form of Hinduism through practices mediated by text, television and improvisational theatre.
+A central focus of the book is the interplay between languages – particularly Indonesian, Balinese and Old Javanese, but also Sanskrit and English – and the complex relationship that obtains between linguistic, religious and socio-economic transformation.

 More recently I have completed a second book project on ritual uses of script and writing, which is provisionally entitled More Than Words: Thoughts on Writing, Agency and Collective Life in Bali.
 The study is focused on contemporary uses of Balinese script, with a special emphasis on acts of writing employed in rites associated with architecture, healing and sorcery.